wp-statistics/wp-statistics/readme.txt

 * Widget Support for showing Statistics
 * Data Export in TSV, XML, and CSV formats
 * Statistical Reporting Emails
+* Statistical of pages with query strings and UTM parameters
 * [Premium] [Real-time stats](http://bit.ly/2Mj4Nss)
 * [Premium] [More Advanced reporting](http://bit.ly/2MjZE3l)
 * And much more information represented in graphs & charts along with data filtering